The Reno Chamber Orchestra is searching for our next Music Director! Out of over 150 applicants from around the world, six finalists were chosen:

 January 25 & 26, 2020

-Warm up your winter with a program of rhythm and dance, led by finalist Nicholas Carthy.
-After a light-hearted Schumann opening, soprano Hope Briggs joins the RCO for a stunning Beethoven concert aria, Ah Perfido.
-The second half contrasts these Germanic masterworks with the sounds and rhythms of the Andes in Frank’s Leyendas, before closing with the excitement of Kodaly’s rousing Dances of Galanta.
+Maestro Nicholas Carthy warmed up our winter with a program of rhythm and dance!
+After a light-hearted Schumann opening, soprano Hope Briggs joined the RCO for a rare Beethoven concert aria, Ah Perfido.
+The concert concluded with soundscapes and rhythms of the Andes in Frank’s Leyendas, and the pure delight of Kodaly’s Dances of Galanta.

 Hope Briggs, soprano